makamoa/aclag/README.md

-# jax-gpu-data-science-project
+# Adaptive Compression for Communication-Efficient Distributed Training

-Repository containing scaffolding for a Python 3-based data science project with GPU acceleration using the [Jax](https://jax.readthedocs.io/en/latest/index.html) ecosystem.
+Repository containing experimental setup for Ada3PC paper (https://openreview.net/forum?id=Rb6VDOHebB) with GPU acceleration using the [Jax](https://jax.readthedocs.io/en/latest/index.html) ecosystem.

 ## Creating a new project from this template